Home

 All about Enderbite and Cataclasite Properties

 Know all about Enderbite and Cataclasite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Cataclasite belongs to Metamorphic Rocks.Texture of Enderbite is Granular whereas that of Cataclasite is Clastic.
 Enderbite appears Veined or Pebbled and Cataclasite appears Dull and Banded.
-The luster of Enderbite is not available while that of Cataclasite is vitreous.
+The luster of Enderbite is while that of Cataclasite is vitreous.
 Enderbite is available in black, grey, orange, pink, white colors whereas Cataclasite is available in brown, green, white, yellow colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Cataclasite are commemorative tablets, creating artwork.

 Compare Igneous Rocks